GillesZunino/Dockerized-Photon/README.md

     Photon Server is now available at `172.24.1.20` (the value passed as `PHOTON_ENDPOINT`) and games can now connect.

 ## Deploy to Azure Container Instance
 You will need an active Azure subscription and an [Azure Image Registry](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal) instance.
 A "Basic" SKU is sufficient.
 The following steps assume Administrative User access has been enabled.
-You will need to substitute `<registry login server>`, `<registry user name>` and `<regsitry password>` with actual values for your registry.
+You will need to substitute `<registry login server>`, `<registry user name>` and `<registry password>` with actual values for your registry.
 These can be found under the "Access keys" blade in the Azure portal.

 1. Tag the image with the registry login server.
 You can either build and tag the image in one step:
     ```